Verteiron/SkyBox/doc/vSS_README.txt

 [b][u]FAQ[/u][/b]

+[b]Q.[/b] Can I "hide" items in dungeon chests for my other characters to find?
+[b]A.[/b] Yes!
+Any items you put in a dungeon chest will be added to its default items when your other characters enters the cell it's in.
+So if Alicekiin puts 20 gold and an ogre-slaying knife in a dungeon chest that normally has 5 gold and a random fruit in it, Bobahkiin will find the chest contains 25 gold, a random fruit, and an ogre-slaying knife.

 [b]Q.[/b] What happens if my other characters are already using the Stash container I just created?
-[b]A.[/b] The items will be merged with existing ones, but for safety it's best if you pick containers that are empty.
+[b]A.[/b] The items will be merged with existing ones.
+Note that if you repeatedly load a game that merges items, you will start accumulating duplicates.
+For safety it's best if you pick containers that are empty.

 [b]Q.[/b] What if the Stash's container isn't available in one of my saves?
 [b]A.[/b] It won't cause any problems, but you won't be able to access it with that character until it [em]is[/em] available.